 Overland uses the data collected from WY-TOPP as a starting point in our analysis.
-We further explore data from content areas and grade levels, as well; as each subgroup to indicate pockets of success and areas to improve upon.
-Our third grade did very well overall scoring above the state average in all subjects combined and Math.
-ELA standing alone scored well but was below the state average by the most slim of margins.
-Fourth grade did not score above the state average in any of the subject areas with the exception of Science.
-All subjects and combined subjects again were within the most slim margin of being at the state average.
-This gives Overland confidence that we are on the right track and, with a little guidance, staff can continue to improve student scores and overall school scores.
-The charts below detail this information and highlight how essential it is that we address each student's needs.
-Overland also utilizes our District common assessments, DIBELS assessments, and in-program assessments in reading and math to validate and support our analysis.
+We further explore data from content areas and grade levels assessments.
+Our third grade did very well overall scoring above the state average in both ELA and Math.
+Fourth grade did not score above the state average in ELA but did score above the state average in Math and Science.
+This gives Overland confidence that we are on the right track.
+With a little guidance, staff can continue to improve student scores and overall school scores.
+Overland utilizes our District common assessments, Universal Screening assessment, and in-program assessments in reading and math to validate and support our analysis.